the-teachingRSE-project/competencies/competencies.md

 \ac{FAIR} principles, and how to achieve different levels of research software reusability (see, e.g., @ChueHong2014).
-To reflect this, the technical skills listed below complement competencies regarding the standard life cycle of software development (as summarized in \autoref{subsec:technical-general}) with RSE-specific focus skills.
+To reflect this, the technical skills listed below complement competencies regarding the standard life cycle of software development (as summarised in \autoref{subsec:technical-general}) with RSE-specific focus skills.

 \subsubsection{Classical software engineering skills}\label{subsec:technical-general}

-To summarize the vast range of the skills a software engineer is typically equipped, we refer to the Guide to the Software Engineering Body of Knowledge (@swebok_2014).
+To summarise the vast range of the skills a software engineer is typically equipped, we refer to the Guide to the Software Engineering Body of Knowledge (@swebok_2014).
 Because they stand between fields, RSEs are stronger in topics more commonly encountered in research software contexts (e.g., mathematical and engineering foundations) than in other (e.g., software engineering economics), but they bring a solid level of competence in all software engineering topics.
-Therefore, RSEs can set and analyze software requirements in the context of open-ended research.
+Therefore, RSEs can set and analyse software requirements in the context of open-ended research.
 They can design software so that it can sustainably grow, often in an environment of rapid turnover of contributors.
 They are competent in implementing solutions themselves in a wide range of technologies fit for different scientific applications.